 Beyond the legal requirements we just listed, there are a lot of practical considerations to take into account when hiring employees as a sole trader for the first time.

-Here are a few other things you’ll need to consider before hiring your first employee:
+Other things to consider before hiring your first employee:

 1. The costs of employing staff